jon-harper/OmniBox/docs/support/panel_mounts.md

 ![front panel example][img_front]{ width="360" }

 The front panel is long and slim and can be used for mounting small hardware ports.
 The most common examples are SD Card extensions and USB extensions.
-You can find these files in the [:material-git:`Panels/Front Panel`][git_front_panel] git folder.
+You can find these files in the [:material-git: `/Panels/Front Panel`][git_front_panel] git folder.

 ### Side Panels